 What happens at the Memory Clinic?

-- Once all the assessment is complete you will be offered an appointment to see a specialist doctor at the PEH who will discuss the test results with you and aim to explain the probable cause of your memory problem.
-They may make a diagnosis and prescribe some medication to help your memory.
-If the diagnosis is not clear we usually ask to see you again in about 6 months to monitor your situation.
+- Once this assessment is complete your assessment will be presented and discussed at our wider team meeting, which includes various memory healthcare specialists.
+If a diagnosis is reached then that news will normally be communicated to you at home by the nurse that undertook the assessment or you may be offered an appointment to see a specialist doctor at the PEH who will discuss the test results with you and aim to explain the probable cause of your memory problem.
+Following diagnosis you may be offered the opportunity to try some medication to help your memory if you wish.

 - Your GP will be provided with all the information from the Memory Clinic and if you are prescribed medication it will eventually be added to your normal prescription which you collect from the GP practice.